Where To Dine in the Turks and Caicos Islands

 Island life has also inspired our bartenders.
 Sunset is the perfect time to celebrate the end of another day in paradise with a special cocktail.
 We excel in the task of quenching your thirst imaginatively and tastefully.
 Rum is, of course, an island staple.
 We have our own brand and it finds its way into many a concoction at our restaurants and bars.
 But please, try it out in the rum cake as well.
 It’s a crowd pleaser and a great take home gift.

 Tradition may demand a rum drink when in the islands, but there are also margaritas and mojitos, local ales and lagers and stout to explore.
 Creative mixology is a given in the Turks and Caicos, so sample the specialty cocktails for a taste sensation.
 Of course there are champagnes, Proseco, liqueurs, and fine wines from around the world.
 They are just around the corner, at one of our well stocked stores, and in our restaurants.
-If the above sounds a trifle exotic for any of your group, rest assured that burgers in paradise are as mouth watering as they sound, mac and cheese is a given and chicken fingers are tender and crisp staples too.
+If the above sounds a trifle exotic for any of your group, rest assured that burgers in paradise are as delicious as they sound, mac and cheese is a given and chicken fingers are tender and crisp staples too.